 What is the best age to start learning how to sing?

-Many people will say many different things for this question.
-Some things to note are that if you want to master the art and craft that is singing the earlier you start, probably the better, just for the simple fact that like with anything in life it will take some time.
+Many people will say many different things about this question.
+Some things to note are that if you want to master the art and craft that is singing, the earlier you start, probably the better, just for the simple fact that like with anything in life, it will take some time.

 This does not mean you have to be a child when you start to learn how to sing or even in your 20’s to master singing.
-It just means that to reach certain levels of skill, the experience is required and experience takes time.
+It just means that to reach certain skill levels, experience is required, and experience takes time.

 Do you have to start singing at a young age?

-Some children with the help of their parents will learn to be good singers by starting at a young age and some will not.
-Parents will offer them discipline and structure and make them practice on a regular basis (no parent wants to pay for singing lessons and then their child does not practice).
+With the help of their parents, some children will learn to be good singers by starting at a young age, and some will not.
+Parents will offer them discipline and structure and make them practice regularly (no parent wants to pay for singing lessons, and then their child does not practice).

-A critical moment in a child’s life is when they go through puberty and this affects the voice in many ways.
+A critical moment in a child’s life is when they go through puberty, which affects the voice in many ways.
 Some children actually lose the ability to sing after they go through puberty.
-So, in some circumstances perhaps it is only better to start singing a little later, perhaps form a child’s teenage years.
+So, in some circumstances, perhaps it is only better to start singing a little later, perhaps from a child’s teenage years.

 Watch Vocal Splendor Studios explain what age is the best age for a child to start singing lessons.

-This still does not mean you have to be young in order to be able to sing.
-I’ve listed the most crucial factors in determining what it is that will make you a successful singer (successful in being able to sing).
+This still does not mean you have to be young to be able to sing.
+I’ve listed the most crucial factors in determining what will make you a successful singer (successful in being able to sing).

 What are the important factors that play a role in learning how to sing?